-Liven Up Your Locks With These 7 Foods for Healthier HairArticle posted in: Diet & Nutrition
+Liven Up Your Locks With These 7 Foods for Healthier HairArticle posted in: Nutrition

 Are you in a hair slump?
 Is your hair a continuous hot mess that forces you to throw it in a bun and call it a day?
+Many people want healthier hair but aren’t sure how to get there.
 The problem may not be hereditary or due to the products you use, and it may not have to do with how often (or infrequently) you wash your hair.

 Instead, studies have shown that your diet has a big impact on what’s going on up there with your hair.
 So, before you invest in a 20-pack of hair ties, try eating more of these seven diet-friendly foods, which could enhance the health and beauty of your strands so you can truly let your hair down: